 If the consulting VR development agency proves competent, reliable, and affordable, you can hire the specialists for the subsequent phases of your virtual reality fitness app development:

 Basically, the same process applies if you want to build an AR mobile app or implement AR into a fitness app you already have.
 Some of the AR features that can enrich your app experience and make it more competitive include:

 It is not enough to understand what AR-powered features you want to include in your product.
 You need to know exactly why you need these features, how they will work and further your business objectives, how you will monetize them, and so forth.
 Since many crucial questions will require answers as early as possible, it is reasonable to engage a reliable fitness software development company from the onset.

-VR is emerging as the next big computing and consumer platform, and VR headsets and smart glasses with embedded AR may become as ubiquitous as laptops and smartphones in several years.
+VR is emerging as the next big computing and consumer platform, and VR headsets may become as ubiquitous as laptops and smartphones in several years.

 Currently, even the best VR headsets on the market are still too heavy to wear for hours.
 There are also risks to the users’ eyesight and overall balance, motion sickness when a multisensory stimulation goes wrong, and even neck injuries.
 We may have to wait a few years until manufacturers fix these issues and the headsets look more like regular glasses.
 Next-generation suits, gloves, and gadgets for more realistic and beneficial experiences are also on the way.

-Another major impediment to the broad adoption of VR and AR in fitness is the cost of hardware and software.
-Besides the headset, consumers may end up buying additional equipment like weights or haptic devices, and finally, they will have to pay for installing the fitness programs.
+Another major impediment to the broad adoption of VR and AR in fitness and workout is the cost of hardware and software.
+Besides the headset, consumers may end up buying additional equipment like weights or haptic devices, and finally, they will have to pay for installing the VR training apps.
 However, the prices are likely to go down gradually, as often happens with electronics.

 Together with developments in technology, these factors will pave the way to new possibilities for employing VR in gym, private, and outdoor settings.